 Develop strong partnerships with humanitarian practitioners.

-Drawing on the Centre’s extensive collaborative partnerships, students have access to leading humanitarians and organisations working in the sector today.
+Drawing on the Centre’s extensive collaborative partnerships, students enrolled in our accredited courses have access to leading humanitarians and organisations working in the sector today.

 Students receive formal coaching sessions from experienced practitioners at key points throughout their experience.
 Coaches and mentors also facilitate reflective group feedback sessions and provide guidance throughout the simulated learning experiences.
 Students are encouraged to identify sector-based mentors (aside from course faculty) who can fulfil the role for at least eighteen months following the end of the course.

 I found the peer learning so valuable.
 In my experience, there were 42 people from 17 countries.
 It’s so inspirational getting all these different perspectives, practicing together, observing each other’s behaviours, giving feedback.
 Isabelle, Disaster Risk Management Program Manager, Plan International UK.